Glomerular Filtration Rate (GFR) Calculator

 Methodology

-This page calculates kidney-function estimates with the CKD-EPI 2021 creatinine equation, the MDRD equation, Cockcroft-Gault creatinine clearance, and an optional cystatin C equation when that value is entered.
+This page calculates kidney-function estimates with the CKD-EPI creatinine equation used on this page, the MDRD equation, Cockcroft-Gault creatinine clearance, and an optional cystatin C equation when that value is entered.
 It then places the creatinine-based estimate beside CKD stage and albuminuria context so equation differences are easier to compare near staging or dosing thresholds.

 These values are estimates, not measured filtration.
 Acute kidney injury, unstable creatinine, unusual muscle mass, amputations, pregnancy, and medication effects can all make the estimate less reliable than the displayed number suggests.